Albany Great Danes: Annual events

 The Department of Athletics annually hosts two major sporting events.
 The first event is the Homecoming Football Game.

 The university's first Homecoming Weekend was held October 31, 1953, and it featured a soccer game, punch party, and a dance.
 This first Homecoming appears to have been organized by the Senior Class, reuniting the Classes of 1951, 1952, and 1953.

 Every fall since then, the UAlbany campus becomes a hub of activity during Homecoming/Family Weekend.
 One highlight of the Weekend is checking out Great Dane Athletics.
 The highest level of tail-gating takes place during this weekend while the university hosts the Homecoming Touchdown Tailgate.

 During Homecoming Weekend, the Athletic Department also enshrines players, coaches and administration from the past into the UAlbany Athletic Hall of Fame.
 The most recent inductees can be found at the UAlbany Athletic Website.

 The second yearly event is the Big Purple Growl & Ferocious Feast.
 Since 1997 the Big Purple Growl & Ferocious Feast has been celebrated in early February.
 It is considered by many in the community to be the school's Winter Homecoming.
 The weekend coincides with home men's and women's basketball games.
 These games constantly produce the highest regular season attendance numbers for a home game.
 The Ferocious Feast is a pregame indoor tailgate with music, beer tasting, games and activities for all ages and great food.

 The university also hosts an annual Cross Country Meet (UAlbany Invitational), Track and Field (UAlbany Classic) and other events.

 Since 2021 Tom & Mary Casey Stadium has hosted the Premier Lacrosse League(PLL).
 In 2022 and 2023 the university has hosted the leagues training camp and opening weekend to the tour based schedule.

 Media coverage

 UAlbany Football and Men's Basketball games started airing on ESPN Radio WTMM-FM FM 104.5 as of the 2016–17 school year after broadcasting for years on Fox Sports Radio WOFX AM 980 in Albany, NY.
 Roger Wyland has been the voice of the Great Danes since 1994.

-With their steaming network deal with the America East, almost all conference men's and women's basketball games are aired on the ESPN+ app.
-Select lacrosse matches are also shown on the app.
+With their steaming network deal with the America East, multiple sporting events are streamed on the ESPN+ app.
 Many other sporting events are broadcast on the AmericaEast.TV website and app.
 Football games are streamed on FloSports based on the CAA's streaming deal with the network.

 WCDB has done select athletic events in past years.
 The station was at one point the exclusive home of UAlbany Women's Basketball, Men's Lacrosse and Women's Volleyball, doing select games every year.